 Once you connect the device to the laptop or other computer, the software automatically identifies it, loads the parameters (attenuation, phase, power, modulation type, etc.) stored in the device (or devices), and lets you change settings on the fly to see what effect they have on the device under test.
 It’s a great help in evaluating an amplifier on an evaluation board, for example, optimizing your circuit’s performance, and many other things.

-You can control as many signal generators, attenuators, phase shifters, and switches as you choose (which thanks to USB is a snap), switch between them, increase or reduce values, configure test sequences including all key parameters, and much more.
-Frankly, it’s like having an instrument controller “in miniature”.
+You can control as many signal generators, attenuators, phase shifters, and switches as you choose, which thanks to USB, is very simple.
+You switch between them, increase or reduce values, configure test sequences including all key parameters, and much more.
+Frankly, it’s like having an instrument controller “in miniature form”.

 In this series of blogs, we will take you through the capabilities and easy set up of our products, with Lab Brick software as your “cockpit”.

 And contact our technical support team with any questions regarding your Lab Brick Software.